Director: Dr. Renee Pinsky (firstname.lastname@example.org)

 - Each teaching file case must be fully worked up, including: history, imaging findings, diagnosis, brief differential diagnosis, and discussion of disease with focus on relevance to the imaging features.
 Try to include ACR appropriateness criteria pertinent to the case and BIRADS terminology in the breast imaging cases.
 Information from textbooks and pertinent publications as references is expected.

 Daily attendance and compiling the four (4) teaching file cases are required to pass the elective.
 A grade of high pass or honors can be achieved by completing additional work under the supervision of one of the breast or US radiology faculty.
 This may include additional teaching file cases, preparation of a case report, participation in or contribution to a research project, etc. The quality and intensity of the additional work completed will be evaluated in determining your grade.
 Bear in mind that extra work of poor quality may not merit a grade of high pass or honors.
-Similarly, a grade of high pass or honors may be achieved on the basis of an outstanding performance during the required daily clinical activities, attendance and the required teaching files.
+Similarly, a grade of high pass or honors may be achieved on the basis of an outstanding performance during the required daily clinical activities, attendance and the required curriculum.

 Breast imaging patients are generally healthy patients who are being screened for breast carcinoma.
 Additionally, as part of the multidisciplinary Breast Care Center (BCC), a significant number of our patients undergo diagnostic imaging for palpable or clinical abnormalities or follow-up studies after treatment for cancer.
 They present to be evaluated for breast cancer and as such, are uniformly concerned.
 It is important that we respect these concerns and behave professionally.